hack-r/ILANA1/README.md

 Note that the list above are just some examples and not comprehensive.
 I've tried many variants for my personal use.
 One I uploaded (ILANA$) swaps out most of the entertainment aspects of the persona for instructions to make it more of a freelance / cash-flow generation assistant.

+A related course was just released by DeepLearning.ai: https://learn.deeplearning.ai/chatgpt-prompt-eng/